-This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a monetary order.
+This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a monetary Order.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 14, 2013 the landlord personally served the tenant with the Notice of Direct Request Proceeding at 4:35 p.m. at the rental unit address.
-Section 90 of the Act determines that a document is deemed to have been served on the day of personal delivery
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 17, 2014 the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail sent to the rental unit address.
+The landlord provided a Canada Post receipt and tracking number as evidence of service.

+Section 90 of the Act determines that a document is deemed to have been served on the 5th day after mailing.

-Based on the written submissions of the landlord, I find that the tenant has been served with the Direct Request Proceeding documents effective January 14, 2013.
+Based on the written submissions of the landlord, I find that the tenant has been served with the Direct Request Proceeding documents effective January 22, 2014.